arunsivaramanneo/GPU-Viewer/README.md

 ### Linux Magazine USA (Issue 254)

-#### "GPU-Viewer can potentially be a very useful application in the right hands.
-There's no denying the fact that it's not the most beginner-friendly application out there, but the fact that it manages to bundle three very complex CLI tools into one functional GUI is definitely something I appreciate." - BY GRAHAM MORRISON
+#### "_GPU-Viewer is a clever combination of pre-existing tools, including glxinfo, vulkaninfo and clinfo_" - BY GRAHAM MORRISON

 ### A front-end to glxinfo, vulkaninfo, clinfo and es2_info.